greg-raven/Impeachment-Chronicles/_posts/2017-02-10-investigators-corroborate-dossier.md

 Officials who spoke to CNN cautioned they still have not reached any judgment on whether the Russian government has any compromising information about the President.

-Officials did not comment on or confirm any alleged conversations or meetings between Russian officials and US citizens, including associates of then-candidate Trump.
+Officials did not comment on or confirm any alleged conversations or meetings between Russian officials and U.S. citizens, including associates of then-candidate Trump.

 One of the officials stressed to CNN they have not corroborated "the more salacious things" alleged in the dossier.